Previous dayMarch 20, 2026Next day

 6.1 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 55 km S of Whites City, New Mexico on March 20, 2026 at 21:52 UTC.
-It arrived roughly 19 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 6.1 km, the event was shallow crustal.
+On March 20, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 55 km S of Whites City, New Mexico at 21:52 UTC.
+Coming 19 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 6.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.680°, -104.399°.
+Coordinates: 31.680°, -104.399°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20